Convenience continues to be the consumers’ main motivation for online shopping. At a time when all it takes are a few clicks to + Read More

 So, there we have it, the relationship between the ‘Five Mys’ that affect customer decision making and in live chat.
 What have your experiences been of the Five Mys and in what other ways does live chat improve the buying process?
 Let us know in the comments below.

+Once you’ve decided to provide live chat support on your website, the next step is live chat software review.
 Our buyer’s guide can be a great tool to save evaluation costs and help you make well informed decision on which live chat solution is the best one for your business.Download Now